 - Fishing Village: Just one kilometer east of Balik Pulau is the tiny fishing village of Pulau Betong.
 Seeing the colorful boats and local men tending their nets is well worth the walk.

 - Rice Paddies: The green rice fields west of town are picturesque and well worth a visit.
-Go west on Jalan Sungau Nipah for access to the rice paddies.
+Go west on Jalan Sungai Nipah for access to the rice paddies.

 - Xuan Wu Chinese Temple: Constructed in the 1800s, this bright-red, Chinese temple is home to traditional Chinese operas in March and July.